andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 and the Promela model is extended to provide those patterns.
 A key aspect here is exploiting the fact that Promela allows non-deterministic choices to be specified, which gives the effect of producing arbitrary orderings of model behavior.
 All of this leads to a situation were the SPIN model-checker can effectively generate scenarios for all possible interleavings.
-The final stage is mapping those scenarios to RTEMS C test code.
+The final stage is mapping those scenarios to RTEMS C test code, which has two parts: generating machine-readable output from SPIN, and developing the refinement mapping from that output to C test code.

 Some familiarity is assumed here with the Software Test Framework section in this document.